o3bvv/isotopic-logging/README.rst

 provided by usage of context managers which store prefixes in a special manner.

-Having this, we are able to mark an operation by injection of a special harmless prefix and then see in log how operation is executed through the entire project's ecosystem.
+Having this, we are able to mark an operation by injection of a special harmless prefix into it and then see in log how operation is executed through the entire project's ecosystem.
 This is like `isotopic labeling`_.
 This is what I call **isotopic logging**.

 Welcome aboard!